September 14, 2018

 Until now, rules established by Special Masters indicated that should a question regarding omissions or misrepresentations in a claim arise, intent did not have to be established by the claims administrator.
 While rules on audits do make allowances for intent, based on testimony at the May 30 hearing on the NFL’s motion for appointment of a special fraud investigator, it appears that any questions or even disqualifications have not resulted in actual charges of ill intent.
 The authority to determine and act upon intent was a big part of the NFL’s push for an investigator vested with that authority.

 It stands to reason that having an investigator with authority to charge players, lawyers and doctors with criminal intent will have a chilling effect on claims.
 A difference of opinion as to how diagnostic criteria and results are interpreted could result in any or all of the following:

-If a claim is suspected of fraud, additional audits of claims from the lawyer, law firm, claims service or physician are subject audit.
+- If a claim is suspected of fraud, additional audits of claims from the lawyer, law firm, claims service or physician are subject to audit.